chand1012/chand1012.github.io/_posts/2020-04-17-How-To-Host-A-Flask-Server-With-Gunicorn-And-HTTPS.md

     }

-Before closing and saving, replace `example.com` with the IP Address of your VPS, or if you have an A record DNS pointing to your VPS's IP, use that instead.
+Before closing and saving, replace `example.com` with the IP Address of your server, or if you have an A record DNS pointing to your server's IP, use that instead.
 After this is complete, restart NGINX with `systemctl restart nginx`.

 There will be a warning that comes up on your browser saying that your website is dangerous, this is just warning you that the certificate was not signed by a real authority and can be ignored.
 You now have a functioning reverse proxy with HTTPS for your Flask server.